 In general, payment IDs and destination tags are used to identify transactions to large merchants and exchanges.
 This extra identifier allows for the transaction at play to be matched internally with a particular order.
 ShapeShift requires a payment ID or destination tag for all incoming deposits in XMR, XRP, and STEEM.

-For note, Payment IDs are used in Monero whereas destination tags are used in Ripple and STEEM.
-Below are some notes for various examples where sending assets with this additional information may arise:
+For note, Payment IDs are used in Monero whereas destination tags are used in XRP and STEEM.

-When shifting from XMR to BTC, for example, you will need to include a payment ID on the incoming deposit to ShapeShift.
-This payment ID is provided by ShapeShift on the Order ID page when you initially set your order.
 In most wallets, there will be an optional field to include a payment ID when sending the XMR.
-This ensures that we know where the funds are coming from and can exchange them successfully for the outgoing asset.
+This ensures that we know where the funds are coming from.
+This way, we can exchange them successfully for the outgoing asset.

-Ex.
-2: Sending XMR as the outgoing asset to a wallet at an exchange (Shifting BTC to XMR)
+Sending XMR as the Outgoing Asset to a Wallet at an Exchange

 Certain XMR wallets at exchanges and merchants require a payment ID for all incoming deposits.
 If XMR is the outgoing asset and your wallet requires one, you must include it in order for your wallet to detect the funds.
-If you are unsure if your wallet requires this, it is best to check with your wallet provider before shifting.
-Look closely at your wallet, and you will likely see the payment ID there.
-You will simply need to enter it in the payment ID field on the order page in addition to the other information necessary.
+If you are unsure if your wallet requires this, it is best to check with your wallet provider before initiating a trade.

-When shifting from XRP to BTC, for example, you will need to include a destination tag on the incoming deposit to ShapeShift.
-If you are using an XRP client wallet you will need to use the special format we provide on the order page.
+When trading XRP for BTC, for example, you will need to include a destination tag on the incoming deposit to ShapeShift.
+If you are using an XRP client wallet, you will need to use the special format we provide on the order page.
 It will look something like this: "rwfGzgd4bUStS9gA5xUhCmg1J86TMtmGMo?dt=10002653".